-My name is Marcos Zenati, I’m a cardiac surgeon at the VA Boston.
+My name is Marco Zenati, I’m a cardiac surgeon at the VA Boston.
 I serve as Division Chief.
 I'm also a Professor of Surgery at Harvard Medical School and an Associate Surgeon at Brigham and Women’s Hospital.
-Today's case will be a complex combined procedure including a full biatrial Cox-Maze IV for mitral valve repair or replacement, and a single vessel CABG with mammary to a LAD.
-So this gentleman suffered from congestive heart failure for, for many years, recent worsening effort intolerance and shortness of breath, transition from class II to class III and he was really keen on getting relief of symptoms and also life prolongation because in the course of the workup but we found a very tight, 95% stenosis of the left anterior descending coronary artery.
+So today's case will be a complex, combined procedure including a full biatrial Cox-Maze IV and mitral valve repair or replacement, and a single vessel CABG with mammary to LAD.
+So this gentleman suffered from congestive heart failure for - for many years, recent worsening effort intolerance and shortness of breath, transition from class II to class III, and he was really keen on getting relief of symptomatic and also life prolongation because in the course of the workup, we found he had a very tight, 95% stenosis of the left anterior descending coronary artery.

-So the procedure will involve a little bit of going back and forth between the procedure because we don't complete the full Maze and then move over there to the mitral and the CABG.
-We can do part of the Maze and then we go back.
-The reason being that we try to, because there's a long and complex procedure to minimize the global ischemic time to the heart and to do so we are going to do procedure, part of the procedure on the beating heart to prior to stopping it.
-So of course, you know, this is an open heart surgery; requires a full median sternotomy, requires cardiopulmonary bypass and requires opening of both left and right atrium.
+So the procedure will involve a little bit of kind of going back and forth between the procedure because we don't complete the full MAZE and then move to the mitral and the CABG.
+We kind of do part of the MAZE and then we go back.
+The reason being that we try to - because it’s a long and complex procedure - to minimize the global ischemic time to the heart, and to do so, we are going to do procedure - part of the procedure - on the beating heart prior to stopping it.
+So of course, you know, this is open heart surgery; requires a full median sternotomy, requires cardiopulmonary bypass, and requires opening of both left and right atrium.

-Specifically, the Maze procedure that we going to perform today is the most recent evolution of the procedure that was developed by Dr. Jim Cox, first in the 1980s and then perfected to what we call the Cox-Maze III in the 1990s.
-Today's procedure is the most recent evolution of the original Cox-Maze III, we call a Cox-Maze IV and the major difference compared to Dr. Cox teaching is that the majority of the lesions that we create on both left and right atrium are created using alternative energy rather than a surgical incision that requires a suture to close it.
-And specifically we going to be used a combination of radio frequency energy and cryoablation.
+Specifically, the MAZE procedure that we are going to perform today is the most recent evolution of the procedure that was developed by Dr. Jim Cox, first in the 1980s and then perfected to what we call the Cox-MAZE III in the 1990s.
+Today's procedure is the most recent evolution of that original Cox-MAZE III, we call it Cox-MAZE IV, and the major difference compared to Dr. Cox’s teaching is that the majority of the lesions that we create on both left and right atrium are created using alternative energy rather than a surgical incision that requires a suture to close it.
+And specifically we are going to be using a combination of radio frequency energy and cryoablation.

-The procedure will be a biatrial Maze, both left and right atrium will be treated and fundamentally, there are four components of the Cox-Maze IV: one, which is the mainstay, is bilateral pulmonary vein isolation and this will be performed using a bipolar radiofrequency clamp.
-The second component is the right atrial lesions of the Cox-Maze which were targeted right atrium and the right isthmus.
-And the third component is the left atrial lesions of the Maze, the most important part because atrial fibrillation is originating primarily from left atrium and is designed to interrupt large reentry circus [movement].
+The procedure will be a biatrial Maze, both left and right atria will be treated, and fundamentally, there are four components of the Cox-Maze IV: one, which is the mainstay, is bilateral pulmonary vein isolation, and this will be performed using a bipolar radiofrequency clamp; the second component is the right atrial lesions of the Cox-Maze, which we'll target at right atrium and the right isthmus; and the third component is the left atrial lesions of the Maze, the most important part because atrial fibrillation is originating primarily from left atrium and is designed to interrupt large reentry circuits.
 The fourth component is the treatment of the left atrial appendage.
-90% of patients that have a stroke, a cardioembolic stroke, secondary to atrial fibrillation, have a trauma in the appendage, so it is paramount to to treat it.
+90% of patients that have a stroke, a cardioembolic stroke, secondary to atrial fibrillation, have a thrombus in the appendage, so it is paramount to to treat it.
 There are several ways to do it.
-Today we plan to use the a left atrial appendage clip that has to be placed carefully at the base and completely exclude the appendage from the circulation.
+Today we plan to use a left atrial appendage clip that has to be placed carefully at the base and completely exclude the appendage from the circulation.

 So the first part of the procedure, this is a full median sternotomy.
-The first part of procedure will be the harvesting of the conduit for the bypass so we’ll do the median sternotomy followed by the mammary harvest.
-And I will do that using skeletonization technique.
+The first part of the procedure will be the harvesting of the conduit for the bypass, so we’ll - we’ll do the median sternotomy, followed by the mammary harvest.
+And we'll do that using a skeletonization technique.

 [Resident]: And why are we skeletonizing this mammary?

-Well it is my preferred technique, I like to do it actually, for everybody but as you… with us yesterday, it's especially important when you do bilateral mammary.
-I think this is the best technique and I use it routinely.
+Well it’s my preferred technique.
+I like to do it actually for everybody.
+But as you… with this yesterday, it's especially important when you do bilateral mammary.
+I think that it's the best technique, and I use it routinely.

 [Resident]: Especially on a younger patient, or diabetic?

-The data supports catheterization, it should be for for all patients.
+The data supports skeletonization, actually for - for all patients.